henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseEvidence.md

 _module load augustus_

 Run Augustus on your genome file using:
-*augustus --species=fly 4.fa > augustus\_drosophila.gff*
+*augustus --species=fly course\_data/dmel/chromosome\_4/chromosome/4.fa > augustus\_drosophila.gff*

-Take a look at the result file using ‘less augustus_drosophila.gff’.
+Take a look at the result file using ‘less augustus\_drosophila.gff’.
 What kinds of features have been annotated?
 Does it tell you anything about UTRs?

 The gff-format of Augustus is non-standard (looks like gtf) so to view it in a genome browser you need to convert it.
 You can do this using genometools which is available on Uppmax.